akka/akka-management/docs/src/main/paradox/discovery.md

 pattern](https://doc.akka.io/docs/akka/current/typed/actor-discovery.html#receptionist) from Akka
 Typed instead.
 Since it provides a more fine-tuned towards Actors mechanism of doing the discovery.

+Discovery is done in a mechanism agnostic way, where mechanisms are things like DNS, Consul and configuration.

+Scala
+:   ```scala
+    import akka.discovery.ServiceDiscovery
+    val system = ActorSystem("Example")
+    // ...
+    val discovery = ServiceDiscovery(system).discovery
+    val result: Future[Resolved] = discovery.lookup("service-name", resolveTimeout = 500 milliseconds)
+    ```

+Java
+:   ```java
+    import akka.discovery.ServiceDiscovery;
+    ActorSystem system = ActorSystem.create("Example");
+    // ...
+    SimpleServiceDiscovery discovery = ServiceDiscovery.get(system).discovery();
+    Future<SimpleServiceDiscovery.Resolved> result = discovery.lookup("service-name", Duration.create("500 millis"));

+When doing a lookup the following parameters are optional:
+* service
+* port
+* protocol

+Each discovery mechanism chooses if and how to use them, most currently do not.

 ## Discovery Method trade-offs

 We recommend using the DNS implementation as good default choice, and if an implementation